kumahq/kuma-website/docs/docs/dev/explore/dpp-on-universal.md

 ### Direct

-This is a recommended way to operate with Dataplane resources on Universal.
+This is the recommended way to operate with `Dataplane` resources on Universal.

 #### Creation

-Pass `Dataplane` resource directly to `kuma-dp run` command.
-Dataplane resource could be a [Mustache template](http://mustache.github.io/mustache.5.html) in this case:
+Pass `Dataplane` resource directly to `kuma-dp run` command. `Dataplane` resource could be a [Mustache template](http://mustache.github.io/mustache.5.html) in this case:

 _backend-dp-tmpl.yaml_
 ```yaml